adethis/c19-tracker/README.md

+This is a project was bootstraped with [Create React App](https://github.com/facebook/create-react-app)

 ## C19-tracker

-C19-tracker is a project testing and was bootstraped with [Create React App](https://github.com/facebook/create-react-app)
+Project testing.

 ### Available Script
-Asterisks

 ### `npm start`